publications List

 For ants, we demonstrate learning of information that will only later be relevant (latent learning, and ability to move unprompted in response to opportunity) and flexibility during the decision (changing their collective mind mid-stream).

-Franks NR, Hooper JW, Dornhaus A, Aukett PJ, Hayward AL, Berghoff S 2007 ‘Reconnaissance and latent learning in ants’ Proceedings of the Royal Society: Biological Sciences 274: 1505-1509 - pdf -
+Franks NR, Hooper JW, Dornhaus A, Aukett PJ, Hayward AL, Berghoff S 2007 ‘Reconnaissance and latent learning in ants’, Proceedings of the Royal Society: Biological Sciences 274: 1505-1509 - pdf - ants learn about nest properties even before they need a new nest, and remember this information when the need arises later

 Marshall JAR, Bogacz R, Dornhaus A, Planque R, Kovacs T, Franks NR, 2009 ‘On optimal decision-making in brains and social insect colonies’ Journal of The Royal Society Interface 6: 1065-1074 - pdf -